When you notice the coldness in your home disappearing, it may be time to install a humidifier. Perhaps you can’t sleep well, or your throat is sore.

 When condensation forms on your windows, or if your home seems to be perpetually damp, it is crucial to determine the cause.

-If you live in a dry climate, your skin and sinuses may feel better with this.
-Other signs that you might require in your home include static electricity, drying out of wood furnishings and houseplants, and increased susceptibility to colds and inhaling infections.
+If you live in a dry climate, your skin and sinuses may feel better with a humidifier.
+Other signs that you might need a humidifier in your home include static electricity, drying out of wood furnishings and houseplants, and increased susceptibility to colds and respiratory infections.

-humidifier removes moisture in the air and prevents your cough from drying out.
-If you can’t get enough humidity around your home, then your lungs will dry out and become irritated, causing a dry cough.
+humidifier removes moisture from your air and prevents your cough from drying out.
+If you can’t get enough humidity in your home, then your lungs will dry out and become irritated, causing a dry cough.

 Humidifiers help provide relief from cough and congestion.